21 Budget-Friendly Escort Card Displays That Look Anything But Cheap

 "One of my favorite escort card options is an envelope with a handwritten note from the couple to each of their guests.
 I will always love a sentimental inclusion into a couple's special day," Abney says.
 These escort cards are simply mini cards in envelopes (with a heartfelt message from the couple!), but the large floral arrangement immediately ties the table's aesthetic into the rest of the reception decor.

-Hand-painted tent cards got a dramatic upgrade thanks to asymmetrical greenery garland attached to the circular shelving unit.
+Hand-painted tent cards got a dramatic upgrade thanks to this asymmetrical greenery garland attached to a circular shelving unit.

-Here, a bold arrangement, nestled under a cloche, catches your eye.
-The statement-making design beckons attendees to come pick up their tented escort card.
+A bold arrangement nestled under a cloche catches your eye.
+The statement-making design beckons attendees to come pick up their escort cards.

 "Whatever you do, it should display well and encourage a positive reaction from your guests," Patterson advises.
-This setup does just that; A dramatic floral arrangement placed on the escort card table brought dramatic flair to an otherwise straightforward tent card display.
+This escort card display does just that; A dramatic floral arrangement placed on the escort card table brought dramatic flair to an otherwise straightforward setup.

 Instead of using the monogram on each escort card, having it front and center ensures the display is eye-catching from the onset.
 This prominent monogram adds a classic, but statement-making, vibe to the traditional escort card board.
 Plus, once all the escort cards have been removed, the dramatic board could easily be repurposed as a cake backdrop or a step-and-repeat guests can pose in front of all evening long.